Massachusetts confirms 4th EEE death, 11th human case

 Rhode Island has had three reported human cases of EEE and one death this year.
 The state will conduct another round of aerial spraying Wednesday night.

-While spraying can reduce the risk of contracting mosquito-borne illnesses, officials from both states say the most important steps are the ones taken by residents themselves to prevent being bitten such as staying indoors when possible from dusk until dawn, wearing long pants and long sleeves, and using bug spray containing DEET.
+While spraying can reduce the risk of contracting mosquito-borne illnesses, state officials say the most important steps are the ones taken by residents to protect themselves such as staying indoors when possible from dusk until dawn, wearing long pants and long sleeves, and using bug spray containing DEET.

+“Although mosquito populations are declining at this time of year, risk from EEE will continue until the first hard frost,” Mass.
+State Epidemiologist Dr. Catherine Brown said.
+“We continue to emphasize the need for people to protect themselves from mosquito bites.”